The Romance of the Demigods {Excerpt}

 Her body did what was necessary to propel itself forward at speed.
 At several points, she was forced to twist sideways or toss her hands skyward in order to avoid smacking into any of the warm, breathing obstacles that clogged the way.
 It was sheer fortune what protected her skin from grazing iron.

 After the crowded market street, the plaza felt wide and damn near infinite.
 But it was far from empty.
 Its paved expanse allowed several bubbles of excited youth to congregate about.
-And theresituated by the bubbling marble fountain, the song beckoned to Kesh from behind a scattering of onlookers.
+And there

 Her height would not allow her to see over heads and shoulders.
 But here, in the cradle of savagery, such a simple thing as morphing her stature was like to get her stabbed to death.
 She was forced once again to worm her way between people.
 They parted like stubborn, grumpy weeds.
 The unseen player continued her conversation with herself.